bioidiap/bob.extension/doc/guide.rst

     ...
   )

-Other modules and options can be set manually using `the standard options for python extensions <http://docs.python.org/2/extending/building.html>`_.
+Other modules and options can be set manually using `the standard options for Python extensions <http://docs.python.org/2/extending/building.html>`_.

-Most of the bob packages come with pure C++ code and python bindings.
+Most of the bob packages come with pure C++ code and Python bindings, where we commonly use the `Python C-API <https://docs.python.org/2/extending/index.html>`_ for the bindings.
 When your library compiles and links against the pure C++ code, you can simply use the ``bob_packages`` as above.
 This will automatically add the desired include and library directories, as well as the libraries and the required preprocessor options.